Ares-Developers/Ares-docs/new/superweapons/types/empulse.rst

 This type implements the super weapon known from :game:`Tiberian Sun`, with several extensions.
-It makes one or more buildings, called cannons, of arbitrary types fire at the same time at either a target location selected by the player or at themselves.
+It makes one or more buildings, called cannons, of arbitrary type fire at the same time at either a target location selected by the player or at themselves.

 .. note:: The AI cannot make full use of this super weapon yet, because it does not respect ranges, which is a fundamental feature of this super weapon type.